rallykevin/rallykevin.github.io/index.md

 More information can be found in my <a href="https://rallykevin.github.io/assets/files/kvnamcv.pdf">Curriculum Vitae</a>.
 You can also navigate pages of this webpage including <a href="https://rallykevin.github.io/publications/">Publications</a>.
 If you are interested or have questions about my research, please feel free to contact me.

-<strong style="color:#0729b1"> I am to graduate in Feb.
+<strong style="color:#0729b1"> I am graduating in Feb.
 2026, and am looking for a position where I can continue my research career in academia.</strong>

 {% include_relative _includes/news.md %}